MarvNC/discord-websocket-text-inserter/readme.md

 # Discord Websocket Text Inserter

 This is a simple userscript that allows you to receive text from a websocket and send it to the current Discord channel.
+This is useful for group reading VNs or watching anime with friends where everyone can look up the words in real time by using [Yomitan](https://github.com/themoeway/yomitan) through a browser.

 ## Usage